Chase RCMP respond to report of assault by weed whacker - BC Local News

 A lawn tool being used as a weapon prompted a recent call to Chase RCMP.

 Sgt.
-Barry Kennedy reported that on Aug.
+Barry Kennedy reports that on Aug.
 12 about 3:30 p.m., police were summoned to Sorrento regarding an alleged assault using a weed whacker.

 The complainant, a 64-year-old woman from Surrey, told police she was visiting a family member in Sorrento when she noticed that a neighbour was acting oddly.
 She said she didn’t think much of it until she realized that he appeared to be using a grass trimmer to shoot rocks at her car.